 A document is considered “vital” if it contains information that is critical for obtaining services and/or benefits provided by a covered entity or is required by law.
 Consider making vital documents available in top 5-10 languages and braille.

 Patient portals provide patients with a gateway access and manage their medical information.
 They also minimize the administrative burden on healthcare systems and clinical staff by eliminating or reducing call traffic for managing appointment times, refilling prescriptions, requesting referrals and other tasks that limit the efficiency of clinical staff.
-However, monolingual patient portals are not accessible to limited English proficient patients and could result in additional costs related to language support for preventable phone communication and visits.
+However, monolingual patient portals are not accessible to Limited English Proficient (LEP) patients and could result in additional costs related to language support for preventable phone communication and visits.

 We aid in ensuring compliance with requirements for cultural competency, interpreter and translator skill verification and qualification in compliance with HHS Guidelines, CLAS Standards, and other legislative, regulatory, and accreditation requirements.